 Even better, the smaller the niche the scholarship benefits, the better your chances are of winning!

-Another option that many people overlook and you shouldn’t is talking to your financial aid office to see if they can amend your aid package.
-We’ve got tons of resources on when/how to appeal your aid package.
-Check out these samples of different kinds of appeal letters and how to make them work for you.
+Another option many people overlook and you shouldn’t is talking to your financial aid office to see if they can amend your aid package.

-Reducing your living expenses helps reduce the amount you need to borrow to cover your college costs.
+Reducing your living expenses reduces the amount you need to borrow to cover your college costs.
 That can help you make better use of the resources above and might make lenders more willing to approve you for a student loan without a cosigner.

 If you have a significant tuition gap, you might have to consider taking more significant measures, such as living at home or even enrolling in a less expensive college that wasn’t your first choice.